Applying for a scholarship questions

 - an Australian permanent humanitarian visa holder and

-- enrolled in a course:
+- enrolled in and currently studying a course:

 - that is a program of study approved by the Nursing and Midwifery Board of Australia as listed on the Australian Health Practitioner Regulation Agency (AHPRA) website to obtain a first qualification that leads to general registration as a registered nurse or midwife and